vidulum/documentation/docs/chain-details/module_overview.md

 ### Introduction

-The `gov` module enables on-chain governance which allows Crypto.org Chain token holder to participate in the decision-making processes.
+The `gov` module enables on-chain governance which allows Vidulum Chain token holder to participate in the decision-making processes.
 For example, users can:

 - Form an idea and seek the feedback;
 - Create the proposal and adjust according to feedback as needed;